Before He Cheats: Background

 "Before He Cheats" tells the story of a woman taking revenge on her potentially unfaithful boyfriend or husband.
 It was originally written for Gretchen Wilson before it was recorded by Underwood.

 She imagines him hanging out and flirting with a "bleach-blonde" girl, shooting pool, buying her a drink, dancing, and hoping to "get lucky" with her.
 In retaliation, she vandalizes his customized four-wheel drive vehicle by keying the sides, carving her name into its leather seats, smashing the headlights with a Louisville Slugger baseball bat and slashing all four tires.
 All of these actions are part of her hopes that this will make him "think before he cheats" again.

 Although the song is about a tale of revenge, according to Underwood, while she had been cheated on before, "I wouldn't recommend doing any property damage, though.
-I'm a 'let it go, move on' kind of person."
+I'm a 'let it go, move on' kind of person".

 "Before He Cheats" is set in the key of F-sharp minor.
 It has a moderate tempo in cut time with a "shuffle" beat.
-The song's main chord pattern is Fm-E-D_{sus}2-C, and Underwood's vocals range from F3-C5.
+The song's main chord pattern is Fm–E–D_{sus}2–C, and Underwood's vocals range from F3-C5.

 Critical reception

-In 2024, Rolling Stone ranked the song at #67 on its 200 Greatest Country Songs of All Time ranking.
+In 2024, Rolling Stone ranked the song at number 67 on its 200 Greatest Country Songs of All Time ranking.